blivic/woocommerce-shareable-checkout-urls/README.md

   – Users can choose between showing message as a WooCommerce notice or a custom block.
   – Promo message supports basic HTML formatting (e.g. `<strong>`, `<em>`, `<a href="">`).
   – Custom block is automatically moved above all WooCommerce notices for better visibility.
-* New: Usage limit feature for Shareable Checkout URLs.
-Admins can now set a maximum allowed uses per link.
-Once the limit is reached:
-  – The link is automatically set to draft (disabled).
-  – Visitors see a "This checkout link is no longer available." message when accessing expired links.
-  – Usage count is tracked and displayed in the SCU admin list.
-  – Unlimited usage remains the default (when field is empty or zero).
 * Improved: Centralized validation logic for better reliability
 * New: Added optional shortcode args for advanced use: text, class, style, target, rel, button, align, aria-label, title.
-* New: “Minimum Role to Access SCU” option in WooCommerce Advanced → Shareable URLs
-* New: mx_scu_current_user_has_access() enforces that setting across:
-  – Admin menu, post list, meta-boxes, save_post, AJAX search endpoints, settings screen
-  – Shows a dismissible notice on SCU edit/add pages when access is denied
-  – Removes SCU menu for users below the selected role